OpenDreamKit/MathDataWorkshop/README.md

 #### Computer algebra system integration

-- How to do it?
+- How to do it? - MitM
 - Sage explorer connection?